kourosh-khaje/FB-Stochastic-Analysis/README.md

 ##Citation

-If you use this code in an academic work, please cite:
-Khaje, K. (2026).
-Flow Battery LCOS Analysis Tool (v1.0). https://github.com/kourosh-khaje/Stochastic-LCOS-of-FB.git
+If you use this code in an academic work, please cite: Khaje, K. (2026).
+Asymmetric FB Stochastic LCOS (v1.0). https://github.com/kourosh-khaje/Asymmetric-FB-Stochastic-LCOS.git

 ##Contact

 For questions or suggestions:

 • Create an Issue

 • Email: kourosh.khaje@outlook.com

 • Discussion forum: GitHub Discussions